-Rome wasn't built in a day, and neither was beautifully shiny silver hair so don’t expect your colorist to transform it in within a few hours.
-“If you have a few inches of grey, the lengths and ends of your hair need to be artificially lifted so the contrast isn’t as obvious,” explains Katie Hale, Head of Color at Charles Worthington Salons.
-“I’d do a full head of baby lights (ultra-fine highlights) or finely sliced balayage, so it blends better with grey.”
+Rome wasn't built in a day, and neither was a shiny silver mane.
+Bear in mind that the transition can take several trips to the salon with months of growth in between.
+“If you have a few inches of gray, the lengths and ends of your hair need to be artificially lifted so the contrast isn’t as obvious,” explains Katie Hale, Head of Color at Charles Worthington Salons (opens in new tab).
+“I’d do a full head of babylights (ultra-fine highlights) or finely sliced balayage, so it blends better with gray.”

-Have a consultation with your colorist beforehand to ensure you’re both on the same page and to see if highlights in hair or the balayage hair technique will work for you as you transition.
+Have a consultation with your colorist beforehand to ensure you’re both on the same page and to see if herringbone highlights or the balayage hair technique will work best for you.
 There are so many factors to a color change and a good colorist will take you on that journey.

-Consider your budget, as it can be costly if you enlist the help of a pro.
+Also, consider your budget, as transitioning to gray hair can be costly if you enlist the help of a pro.
 “If you’ve spent years getting a quick root tint every few weeks, bear in mind a color change will cost more because you’ll spend longer in the salon,” says Katie.
-You’ll need to see your colorist every 10 to 12 weeks, but remember: grey hair will be lower maintenance and less costly in the long-run.
-Which means you'll have extra pocket money to spend on a lunchtime tweakment or on the best mascara.
-Win win!
+You’ll need to see your colorist every 10 to 12 weeks and have costlier, more intricate color services.
+But remember: gray hair will be lower maintenance and less costly in the long run.

 - Do use temporary root concealers

-This is the best way to disguise regrowth until you can get to the salon.
+This is the easiest way to disguise regrowth in between salon sessions.

 - Do change your parting

-It sounds odd but you could have more grey on one side of your head than the other.
-A zig-zag parting can help soften harsh lines.
+It sounds odd but you could have more gray on one side of your head than the other.
+Switching your parting up or creating a zig-zag parting can help soften lines.